jblindsay/whitebox-tools/readme.txt

   and GeoTiff data.
 This is the start of a more fullsome approach to handling spatial reference system information in the library.
 - Fixed a bug in saving Shapefile m and z data.
+- Fixed a bug that wouldn't allow the LidarIdwInterpolation and LidarNearestNeighbourGridding tool to interpolate point classification data.
+- LidarGroundPointFilter now has the ability to output a classified LAS file rather than merely filtering non-ground points.
+Ground points are assigned classification values of 2 while non-ground points are classified as 1.

 Version 0.9.0 (22-08-2018)
 - Added the following tools: